lexibank/tlopo/out/vol3/chapter3.md

 <a id="p-61"></a>

-The _wā_ 'vine, creeper' taxon includes upwards of fifty subtaxa, virtually all of which occur either optionally or obligatorily with the generic _wā_ as a classifier, for example, _wā giri_ or _giri_ 'Entada phaseoloides' and _wā bitubitu_ 'Smilaceae species' ([Gardner & Pawley 1992](../sources/GardnerandPawley1992): 9, 12, [Pawley & Sayaba 2003](../sources/PawleyandSayaba2003)).
+The _wā_ 'vine, creeper' taxon includes upwards of fifty subtaxa, virtually all of which occur either optionally or obligatorily with the generic _wā_ as a classifier, for example, _wā giri_ or _giri_ '_Entada phaseoloides_' and _wā bitubitu_ 'Smilaceae species' ([Gardner & Pawley 1992](../sources/GardnerandPawley1992): 9, 12, [Pawley & Sayaba 2003](../sources/PawleyandSayaba2003)).
 Subtaxa of _wā_ form the lowest level of classification, and the majority denote a single species, as can be seen from the following dictionary definitions of _alu_, _kori_ and _wā giri_ ([Pawley & Sayaba 2003](../sources/PawleyandSayaba2003)).

 alu
-:    Epipremnum pinnatum (Araceae).
+:    _Epipremnum pinnatum_ (Araceae).
 Common forest climber, the young plant with simple
      oval leaves, creeping on ground, the climbing adult with stout stems and large deeply- cut leaves.
 Leaves provide a medicine for stomach-ache.

 _kori_
-:   Mucuna gigantea (Leguminosae).
+:   _Mucuna gigantea_ (Leguminosae).
 Forest vine, broad bean-like leaves, flowers green,
     curved, broad dark pods at first with golden-brown irritant hairs, the discoid reddish grey seeds found in the drift.

 _wā giri_
-:   Entada phaseoloides (Leguminosae).
+:   _Entada phaseoloides_ (Leguminosae).
 Large high-climbing liane of inland forest
     with huge leathery pods, the large discoid dark red-brown seeds common in the drift.
     Stems are used to tie thatching.